 The MAC entity shall, when a new transmission is performed:

 1> allocate resources to the logical channels as follows:

+2> for a logical channel configured with priorityAdjustmentThreshold, if the smallest remaining value of the running PDCP discardTimers among its data available for this transmission, evaluated at the time of the first symbol of this transmission, is below or at its priorityAdjustmentThreshold:

+3> apply additionalPriority of this logical channel;

-2> logical channels selected in clause 5.4.3.1.2 for the UL grant with Bj > 0 are allocated resources in a decreasing priority order.
+2> logical channels selected in clause 5.4.3.1.2 for the UL grant with Bj > 0 and no negativeBjBoundCoefficient configured, and logical channels selected in clause 5.4.3.1.2 for the UL grant with negativeBjBoundCoefficient configured and Bj ≥ the negative Bj bound (i.e. negativeBjBoundCoefficient × PBR × BSD), are allocated resources in a decreasing priority order.
+For a selected logical channel with negativeBjBoundCoefficient configured, only the data with remaining time of the running PDCP discardTimers lower than priorityAdjustmentThreshold is allowed to be transmitted when its Bj is within (negativeBjBoundCoefficient × PBR × BSD, 0].
 If the PBR of a logical channel is set to infinity, the MAC entity shall allocate resources for all the data that is available for transmission on the logical channel before meeting the PBR of the lower priority logical channel(s);

 2> decrement Bj by the total size of MAC SDUs served to logical channel j above;

+2> if any resources remain:

+3> if a logical channel has applied additionalPriority above; and

+3> if none of its remaining data available for this transmission has a running PDCP discardTimer whose remaining value, evaluated at the time of the first symbol of this transmission, is below or at its priorityAdjustmentThreshold:

+4> apply priority of this logical channel;

-2> if any resources remain;all the logical channels selected in clause 5.4.3.1.2 are served in a strict decreasing priority order (regardless of the value of Bj) until either the data for that logical channel or the UL grant is exhausted, whichever comes first.
-Logical channels configured with equal priority should be served equally.
+3> all the logical channels selected in clause 5.4.3.1.2 are served in a strict decreasing priority order (regardless of the value of Bj) until either the data for that logical channel or the UL grant is exhausted, whichever comes first.
+For this allocation of resources, logical channels applied with equal priority should be served equally.

 NOTE 1: The value of Bj can be negative.